butaixianran/Stable-Diffusion-Webui-Civitai-Helper/README.md

 * Click download.
 ![](img/download_model.jpg)

 Detail will be displayed on console log, with a progress bar.
 Downloading can resume from break-point, so no fear for large file.

 ## Checking Model's New Version
 You can checking your local model's new version from civitai by model types.
 You can select multiple model types.
 ![](img/check_model_new_version.jpg)

 The checking process has a "1 second delay" after each model's new version checking request.
 So it is a little slow.

-This is to protect Civitai from facing issue like DDos from this extension.
+This is to protect Civitai from issue like DDos from this extension.
 Some cloud service provider has a rule as "no more than 1 API request in a second for free user".
 Civitai doesn't have this rule yet, but we still need to protect it.
 There is no good for us if it is down.

 **After checking process done**, it will display all new version's information on UI.

 There are 3 urls for each new version.
-* First one is model's page.
+* First one is model's civitai page.
 * Second one is new version's download url.
 * Third one is a button to download it into your SD's model folder with python.
-With this one, output information is on "Download Model" section's log and console log.
-One task at a time.
+With this one, output information is on "Download Model" section's log and console log. **One task at a time**.

 ![](img/check_model_new_version_output.jpg)

 ## Get Model Info By Url
-This is used to force a local model link to a Civitai model.
-For example, you convert a model's format or pruned it, or converted a checkpoint model into a lora.
+This is used to force a local model links to a Civitai model.
+For example, you converted a model's format or pruned it.
 Then it can not be found on civitai when scanning.

-If a model's SHA256 can not be found in civitai, but you still want to link it to a civitai model.
-You can use this funcion, choose this model from list, then offer a civitai model page's url you want to link.
+In that case, if you still want to link it to a civitai model.
+You can use this funcion.

+Choose this model from list, then offer a civitai model page's url.

-After clicking button, extension will download that civitai model's model info for this local model file you picked.
+After clicking button, extension will download that civitai model's info and preview image for the local file you picked.

 ![](img/get_one_model_info.jpg)